espocrm/documentation/docs/administration/formula.md

 You may also need to set fields, that are supposed to be calculated, read-only via Entity Manager.

-Admin can run 'Recalculate Formula' for specific records from the list view.
+Admin can run *Recalculate Formula* for specific records from the list view.

 Formula can also be utilized in Workflows and BPM tool.